S-subalakshmi/weather-forecast/README.md

 # weather-forecast
-predict the next day maximum temperature using the python regression model
+Predict the next day maximum temperature using the python Ridge regression model